 Still, even so, the insurance company and employer have no say in your treatment.
 Though they choose the therapist, they are not legally allowed to intervene in any way that could affect your therapy.
-If you believe your worker’s comp therapist may be speaking with the insurance company about you, reach out to a St. Louis worker’s compensation lawyer as soon as possible.
+If you believe your worker’s comp therapist may be speaking with the insurance company about you, reach out to a Missouri worker’s compensation lawyer as soon as possible.

 How to Get Compensated

 Compensation for psychological injuries can be tricky.
 For one thing, they are invisible and complex enough to have multiple potential causes that may even go beyond your work.

 As a result, expect to get an examination from a mental health professional to assess your condition.
 Additionally, your mental health history may also come into question, as well as your interactions with co-workers.
 These steps will be all part of the insurance company trying to find out whether your claim is true or not.
 Though in theory there’s nothing to worry about, this process can be problematic because the insurance company is not on your side, and may look at anything that can help them dismiss your claim.